 Have a colorful New Year’s celebration at the Crayola Factory in Easton’s Center Square.
-Crayola has called Lehigh Valley, Pennsylvania, its home since the turn of the century.
-The event’s family-friendly festivities include art activities, live entertainment and a fireworks display following the giant crayon drop at 8 p.m.
+Crayola has called Lehigh Valley, its home since the turn of the century, producing the event’s family-friendly festivities include art activities, live entertainment and a fireworks display following the giant crayon drop at 8 p.m.

 Lollipop - Dutch Country Roads

-Join the family fun and bring in the New Year with live music, outdoor entertainers, and food vendors starting at 9 p.m.
-Inspired by the old Gladstone Candy Company, the nine-foot lollipop drops in the Hummelstown square at midnight and is followed by a fireworks display.
+Join the family fun and ring in the New Year with live music, outdoor entertainers, and food vendors starting at 9 p.m.
+Inspired by the old Gladstone Candy Company, the nine-foot lollipop drops in the Hummelstown Square at midnight and is followed by a fireworks display.